 How can government organizations rise above pain points to achieve digital transformation?

-This blog is an extract of the interview published on CIOReview, following the listing of Alcatel-Lucent Enterprise Government Solutions among the 20 Most Promising Smart City Solutions Providers of 2018.
+This blog is an extract of the interview published on CIOReview, following the listing of Alcatel-Lucent Enterprise among the 20 Most Promising Smart City Solutions Providers of 2018.

 Advances in technology can be a double-edged sword.
 The benefits are often clear, but a secure implementation, across vast areas, serving thousands if not millions of constituents, can be daunting when it comes to Smart Cities.
-Various pain points, such as security, can hinder the adoption of a digital transformation.
+IoT has a dark side, and various pain points, such as security, can hinder the adoption of a digital transformation.

 The role of Internet of Things